AnnaMa7789/xueqima_challenge_MercadoLibre/docs/analysis.md

-1. **Problem Understanding: Brief summary of the business problem**
+**Problem Understanding: Brief summary of the business problem**

-In the context of e-commerce platform, product listing quality significantly impacts conversion rates and seller success.
-My task is to build a listing quality evaluation framework, based on listing and sales information for 100,000 products and to generate recommendation for those products identified as low listing quality.
+Within the context of an e-commerce platform, product listing quality is a critical driver of conversion rates and seller success.
+My objective was to build a quality evaluation framework, analyzing listing and sales data for 100,000 products to generate improvement recommendations for those identified as low quality.

-2. **Methodology**
+**Methodology**
-Among 48 columns in the dataset, there are two main quantative metrics: price and sales (sold_quantity).
-As the product category varies from car to office supplies, I did not compare abosulte value, but instead using the price/sales ranking within each category to quantify each product's sales performance.
-Only category with more than 10 products are considered (~74%).
-Sales is the major output for quality scoring, but price is also relied upon to determine priority of fixing (for instance, if adding video link can boost 10% sales, it is recommended to work on high-value products first).
+Of the 48 columns in the dataset, two are primary quantitative metrics: price and sales volume (sold_quantity).
+Given the vast product range—from cars to office supplies—I avoided comparing absolute values.
+Instead, I used each product's **price and sales rank within its specific category** to quantify sales performance.
+Only categories with more than 10 products were considered (approximately 74% of the data).
+While sales volume is the core output for the quality score, **price is incorporated to prioritize interventions** (e.g., if adding a video link could boost sales by 10%, it is recommended to focus on higher-value products first).

-The remaining columns are qualitative metrics which provide detailed information of the product.
-Among them I picked the following key factors to build scoring systems.
-I have analyzed a few other metrics such as shipping info, picture quality, which did not make it to the list due to minimal differentiation.
+The remaining columns consist of qualitative metrics containing detailed product information.
+From these, I selected the following key factors to construct the scoring system.
+I also analyzed several other metrics—such as shipping information and picture quality—which were excluded from the final model due to their minimal power to differentiate listing quality.
 **Title Length (characters)
 Title Quality Score (depending on info density, key elements, placeholder words, repeated words,etc)
 Whether it has video